 The original project covered eight villages (including neighbouring Caldecote) where lots of development was planned.
 In addition, two other villages have independently written guides.
-Tumi's advice was it involves a lot of work and
+Tumi's advice was it involves a lot of work and possibly not necessary for Kingston.
+It was agreed that once the Land Registry project was completed it would identify any areas of concern and a decision could then be made as to whether the village would benefit from a plan.

-Page no of these minutes: 1
+Page no of these minutes: